-Having to face the unexpected teaches you to improvise to get out of trouble, in turn making you a better rider.
+Having to deal with the unexpected teaches you to improvise to get out of trouble, in turn making you a better rider.
 In addition, you will be permitted to cross beautiful, privately-owned countryside that you would not normally be able to access.

 If you’re going autumn hunting for the first time, take a look at our list of dos and don’ts:

-- Find the hunt secretary on arrival, pay your agreed cap and ask who your field-master for the day is.
-Stay close enough to listen to any instructions for the day at the meet.
+- Find the hunt secretary on arrival and ask who your field-master for the day is.
+Stay close enough to listen to any instructions for the day while maintaining appropriate social distancing

-- Listen to those in front, informative instructions and observations will be passed down the line.
+- Listen to those in front of you – informative instructions and observations will be passed down the line